ibm-cloud-docs/account/ts-password.md

 * Go to the [My IBM profile page](https://myibm.ibm.com/dashboard/){: external} to confirm that you're using a valid password.
 * If you forgot your password, click **Forgot your password** to reset your password.
-* If you forgot your IBMid or continue to have problems with your password, contact the Worldwide IBM Registration Help Desk for help.
+* If you forgot your IBMid or continue to have problems with your password, contact the [Worldwide IBM Registration Help Desk](https://www.ibm.com/ibmid/myibm/help/us/helpdesk.html){: external} for help.

 If you sign in to {{site.data.keyword.Bluemix_notm}} and the log in process is disrupted for any reason, like resetting your password, return to the console and start the log in process again.
 {: tip}